Learn

 Sport

-Reaction time in sports: the 100 ms sprint false-start rule, F1 launch reactions and boxing, and why elite athletes read cues early rather than react faster.
+Reaction time by sport: cricket, tennis, table tennis, baseball, boxing, sprinting and F1, the real numbers, and why elite athletes read cues early rather than react faster.

 Read →